EvgenyStupakov/prime-resonance/README.md

 Detect prime numbers using a **resonance operator** built from the first non-trivial zeros of the Riemann zeta function.

-A full PDF with formulas and explanations is available: `resonance.pdf`.
+A full PDF with formulas and explanations is available: `prime_resonance_operator_full.pdf`.